wangui77/uwazi-api/readme.md

         add_header X-Frame-Options DENY;
         add_header X-XSS-Protection "1; mode=block";

-        # Serve static files from the 'app' folder
+        # Serve static files from the '/var/html/uwazi-frontend' folder
         location / {
             root /var/html/uwazi-frontend; # This is where the built frontend static files are served from index index.html;